British Columbia Birding with Canadian Geographic

 Itinerary

 We will meet for dinner and discuss our upcoming adventure doing a relatively short birding tour of British Columbia.
-Night near the Vancouver airport.
+Night in Victoria

 Day 3: Boundary Bay and on to Manning Park